 Elizabeth Barrette is at the other extreme, an author who has written many books and who is fairly well-assured that they will be snapped up by the publisher.
 But fame and fortune have their own dangers.
 In this case, Barrette has thrown together a variety of topics, many of which are only marginally relevant to the ritual writer.

-together with page after page of well-known poems, mostly aging poetry from the well-known poets of the distant past.
+Most unfortunate is a long section, taking a third of the book, on how to writer poetry,together with page after page of well-known poems, mostly aging poetry from the well-known poets of the distant past.
 There is no hint of the exciting new work that appears in such journals as Poetry or American Poetry Review, where contemporary poets often experiment with many new forms, happily discarding most of the rules that we learned in college classes many years ago.

 Sadly, too, when Barrette includes two or three of her own poems as examples, the results are pretty miserable.